ritik93/two_digit_recognitioin/README.md

 ## Model Implementation
 - The Model is implemented using 3 methods
-    - Tensorflow Implementation, which is shown in tf_model.pynb
+    - Tensorflow Implementation, which is shown in $tf_model.pynb$
-    - NumPy Implementation, which is shown in np_model.pynb
+    - NumPy Implementation, which is shown in $np_model.pynb$
-    - Vectorized NumPy Implementation, which is shown in vector_model.pynb
+    - Vectorized NumPy Implementation, which is shown in $vector_model.pynb$